bigfix/developer.bigfix.com/site/pages/action-script/index.md

 console operator clicks **Take action** in the Fixlet or task entry on the console.

-The information about the action script language is divide into the following areas:
+The information about the action script language is divided into the following areas:

 <dl>
   <dt>**Guides**</dt>